jrandj/aws-solutions-architect-associate/README.md

         * Secure data using Access Control Lists and Bucket Policies.

     * S3 Storage Classes:
         * **S3 Standard:** 99.99% availability and 99.999999999% durability.
-Data is stored redundantly across multiple devices and in multiple facilities.
+Data is stored redundantly across multiple devices and in multiple facilities (>=3 AZs).
         * **S3 - IA (Infrequently Accessed):** For data that is accessed less frequently, but requires rapid access when needed.
 Lower fee than S3, but you are charged a retrieval fee.
         * **S3 One Zone - IA:** Like IA but you do not require multiple Availability Zone data resilience.
+This is 20% less than regular S3-IA.
+Great for long-lived, infrequently accessed, non-critical data.
         * **S3 - Intelligent Tiering:** Designed to optimise costs by automatically moving data to the most cost-effective access tier, without performance impact or operational overhead.
+        * **Glacier Instant Retrieval:** Long-term data archiving with intance retrieval time.
+Retrieval fee applies.
+        * **Glacier Flexible Retrieval:** Archive data that does not require immediate access but needs flexibility to retrieve larget sets of data at no cost (e.g. DR).
+Can be minutes or up to 12 hours.
+Retrieval fee applies.
+        * **Glacier Deep Archive:** Cheapest storage designed for retaining data sets for 7-10 years.
+Standard retrieval time is 12 hours, and the bulk retrieval time is 48 hours.
+Retrieval fee applies.

     * A summary of the AWS storage tiers is shown below:
         <p align="center">